joshbarcher/328-web-server-assn/README.md

 Note: Your instructor will be using this same zip folder to test your web server.
 So it is imperative to do the same before submitting your work.

+Note: You should be looking for images, css files, or JavaScript files that are not loaded through the web server.
+For example, the `clock.html` page should have a ticking clock that updates every second!

 ## Helpful Hints
 - **Debugging:** It is highly recommended to use `nodemon` for active debugging during development; it refreshes your server automatically after changes.
 - **Trace Statements:** While debugging, it can be useful to regularly print values out the console on the back-end.
 You can even use the `chalk` package to color the output and make it more visible!
 - **File Paths:** Pay close attention to file paths when linking resources in HTML and CSS.
-All paths on the server should begin with a / forward-slash.
+All paths on the server should begin with a `/` forward-slash.

 Good luck, and have fun learning the inner workings of web servers with Node.js!